 Our flagship red done in a traditional Bordeaux style but featuring rich Pennsylvania varietals and aged on French Oakf rom the Allier forest adding notes of toasty coffee and caramel.
 There is no retreat but in submission and slavery!
 Our chains are forged!
 Their clanking may be heard on the plains of Boston.
 The war is inevitable and let it come.
 I repeat sir let it come!
 Our brethren are already in the field.
 I know not what course others may take; but as for me give me liberty or give me death!
 P.H.

 Mad Anthony - Bayonet Red

-Our medium body red, aged on north american oak to impart a toasy, nutty, vanilla essence is a combination of multiple grapes and named for the fiery patriot Mad Anthony Wayne.
+Our medium body red, aged on north american oak to impart a toasy, nutty, vanilla essence is a combination of multiple grapes including cabernet sauvignon, merlot, cabernet franc, and malbec.
+Named for the fiery patriot Mad Anthony Wayne.
 His body was buried on lake Erie where many of our grapes come from.
 One of Wayne's heroic tales came as he led a nighttime bayonet sneak attack that led to victory and the capture of 550 prisoners.
 His son disinterred his bones from his grave and headed to Radnor, PA...losing bones from the saddlebags along the way.
 It is said Wayne's ghost haunts the roads.

 The Crossing - Chardonnay

 Our buttery and lightly oaked chardonnay is named for the famed crossing of Washington of the Delaware River.
 In the darkness on early Christmas morning Washington led his troops on a sneak attack traversing the ice filled Delaware River to win victory at Trenton.
 It is said the captured rum barrels, which the troops celebrated with, made the trip back a little more challenging.